-U.S.C.
+15 U.S.C.
 78f(b)(5).

-prohibits some directors from being deemed independent in circumstances where the relationship with a Family Member is attenuated, non-existent, or commercial in nature.
-Nasdaq also believes that the proposed rule change is designed to remove impediments to and perfect the mechanism of a free and open market by aligning Nasdaq's and NYSE's corporate governance requirements more closely, by contrast to the current differently phrased definitions of a Family Member on Nasdaq and an immediate family member on NYSE and inclusion of a domestic employee who shares the director's home in Nasdaq's definition of a Family Member, where such differences pose an unnecessary burden on listed companies.
+phrased definitions of a Family Member on Nasdaq and an immediate family member on NYSE and inclusion of a domestic employee who shares the director's home in Nasdaq's definition of a Family Member, where such differences pose an unnecessary burden on listed companies.
 Specifically, Nasdaq Listing Rules currently prohibit a director from being deemed independent in certain circumstances by including stepchildren of the director's spouse in the definition of a Family Member, as described in more detail above.
 The rule also prohibits a domestic employee who shares the director's home from being deemed independent by including such employee in the definition of a Family Member.
 Independent directors over time became a linchpin in the American corporate governance.
 It is important for investors to have confidence that individuals serving as independent directors do not have a relationship with the listed company that would impair their independence.
 As the importance of independent directors for listed companies increased, so did the directors' workload and the risk of litigation.
 In this environment, Nasdaq believes that it is appropriate not to prohibit directors from being considered independent based on certain commercial or attenuated familial relationships, but instead allow the board to review such a relationship and affirmatively determine a relationship exists that would interfere with the exercise of independent judgment in carrying out the director's responsibilities.
-Additionally, Nasdaq notes that the proposed rule change to Listing Rule 5605(a)(2) will not affect the additional independence criteria for audit committee members set forth in Listing Rule 5605(c)(2), which incorporate the independence requirements of SEC Rule 10A-3.
-Following the proposed rule change, Nasdaq's definition of the Family Member will become identical with the NYSE's definition of an "immediate family member," the definition that the Commission has previously approved.
-B. Self-Regulatory Organization's Statement on Burden on Competition The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+Additionally, Nasdaq notes that the proposed rule change to Listing Rule 5605(a)(2) will not affect the additional independence criteria for audit committee members set forth in Listing Rule 5605(c)(2), which incorporate the independence requirements of SEC Rule 10A-3.17 Following the proposed rule change, Nasdaq's definition of the Family Member will become identical with the NYSE's definition of an "immediate family member," the definition that the Commission has previously approved.18 B. Self-Regulatory Organization's Statement on Burden on Competition The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
 The proposed rule change would eliminate requirements that burden issuers without an offsetting benefit in protecting shareholders.
 All listed companies would be affected in the same manner by these changes.
 As such, these changes are neither intended to, nor expected to, impose any burden on competition.
 C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others No written comments were either solicited or received.

-Listing Rule 5605(c)(2) requires that each Company must have, and certify that it has and will continue to have, an audit committee of at least three members, each of whom must, among other requirements, meet the criteria for independence set forth in Rule 10A-3(b)(1) under the Act, in addition to the requirements of Listing Rule 5605(a)(2).
+III.
+Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action Within 45 days of the date of publication of this notice in the Federal Register or within such longer period (i) as the Commission may designate up to 90 days of such date if it finds such longer period to be appropriate and publishes its reasons for so finding or Listing Rule 5605(c)(2) requires that each Company must have, and certify that it has and will continue to have, an audit committee of at least three members, each of whom must, among other requirements, meet the criteria for independence set forth in Rule 10A-3(b)(1) under the Act, in addition to the requirements of Listing Rule 5605(a)(2).
 See also Listing Rule IM-5605-4 (Audit Committee Composition).
-See footnote 11, above.
+See footnote 12, above.